codalogic/exodep/README.md

 ## on

-The `on` command allows conditional execution of exodep ommands.
+The `on` command allows conditional execution of exodep commands based on the value of variables.
 It has the form:

     on $<var_name> <command>

-If the variable $<var_name> is present and is not the empty string then the exodep command is run.
+If the variable $<var_name> is present and is not the empty string, is not `0` and is not, ignoring case, equal to `false` then the exodep command is run.

 Example: